-High Visibility Lots: Homeowner's who back onto a public amenity where the rear property fence is either wrought iron or chain link may install the same type of fencing at the side yard.
-If additional privacy is desired, homeowner's may install wood screen fencing between the homes and from the rear of the house to the rear property line.
-Within 8-10 feet of the rear property line, the fence must be stepped down to match the height of the developer installed chain link or wrought iron fence.
+Homeowners who back onto public amenities where the rear fence is chain link may install the same type of fencing at the side yard.
+Within 8-10 feet of the rear property line, the fence must be stepped down to match the height of the developer installed wrought iron fence as illustrated in the two options below.